zacbfleming/Background-Subtraction/README.md

 # Background-Subtraction
 Uses Opencv to subtract background of video.
+A test video is included.
+Use -i to change the input video

 Install/exe